jamezjaz/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.
+Here, a new user can sign up.
+An existing user can sign in, see all users, send a friend request, cancel sent request, approve or reject received friend request, create post(s), comment on his/her post(s) as well as others', like his/her post(s) as well as others'.

 ## Built With